East African Federation

+The East African Federation (Shirikisho la Afrika Mashariki) is a proposed federal sovereign state consisting of the eight member states of East African Community in the African Great Lakes region – Burundi, the Democratic Republic of the Congo, Kenya, Rwanda, Somalia, South Sudan, Tanzania and Uganda.

-While the East African Federation has not yet been established, many steps have been taken to advance this eventual goal.
+The idea of this federation has existed since the early 1960s but has not yet come to fruition for several reasons.
+Though the federation has not yet been established, many steps have been taken to advance this goal.
 Institutions and governing bodies already exist for the eventual union of these nations, with representatives from all of the related nations working together towards this common goal.

-The seven nations united within the East African community are marred by political corruption and overpowering states and hindered by their incompatibilities in terms of language and ethnic divisions.
-The region hopes to overcome these barriers to reap the economic benefits a union could offer to this immense and growing population.
+A voluntary confederation will be formed before a full political federation is established.

+In September 2018, a committee was formed to begin the process of drafting a regional constitution, and a draft constitution for the confederation was set to be written by the end of 2021 with its implementation by 2023.
+However, the COVID-19 pandemic disrupted plans to draft and implement a constitution.
+On 9 May 2023, the drafting of the constitution resumed with a 20-day consultation with local stakeholders in Kenya.

 Features

-At 4,812,618 km2 (1,858,162 sq mi), the East African Federation (EAF) would be the largest country in Africa and seventh-largest in the world, replacing India.
-It would span the continent from the Indian Ocean to the Atlantic Ocean.
-With a population of 312,362,653 as of March 2022, it would also be the most populous nation in Africa and fourth in the world.
-Its population would be greater than that of Russia, Japan, Brazil, Mexico, and Indonesia, behind only China, India and the United States.
+At 5,449,717 km2 (2,104,147 sq mi), the East African Federation (EAF) would be the largest country in Africa and seventh-largest in the world, replacing India.
+It would span throughout the African continent from the Indian Ocean to the Atlantic Ocean.
+With a population of 343,328,958 as of 2024, it would also be the most populous nation in Africa and third in the world.
+Its population would be greater than that of Russia, Japan, Pakistan, Brazil, Mexico, Indonesia and USA, while being surpassed only by China and India.

 Swahili has been proposed as an official lingua franca.
-Kinshasa would be the most populous city in the proposed federation by city limits and metropolitan area, with Dar es Salaam second by population within city limits, and Nairobi second by population in the metropolitan area.
 The proposed capital is Arusha, a city in Tanzania close to the Kenyan border, which is also the current headquarters of the East African Community.
 Currently, 22% of the population within these territories lives in urban areas.

-The union's proposed currency would be the East African shilling, which according to a 2013 published report is slated to become the common currency of five of the seven member countries by 2023.
-The GDP (Nominal) estimate would be US$240 billion making it 34th largest market in the world and the fourth largest in Africa, following Nigeria, Egypt, and South Africa.
-The GDP (PPP) per capita estimate is approximately 800 USD, putting the East African Federation at 156th in the world.

-The President of Kenya since 2013, Uhuru Kenyatta, serves as the East African Communities lead Summit Chairperson.
-Betty Maina, a cabinet member for Uhuru Kenyatta in Kenya tasked as the Secretary for Industrialization, Trade and Enterprise Development in Kenya, is the current acting lead Council Chairperson.
-Dr. Peter Matuku Mathuki is the current acting Secretary General of the EAC, having been appointed April 25, 2021, after years of serving on the East African Business council.